sghaskell/kafka-splunk-consumer/README.md

 The splunk HTTP Event Collector should be deployed as a tier of collectors behind a VIP or load balancer.
 See the links in the [Limitations](https://github.com/sghaskell/kafka-splunk-consumer#limitations) section above for architrecture guidance.

 For more information on the specifics of the pykafka balanced consumer and its benefits, see [this section of the docs](http://pykafka.readthedocs.io/en/latest/roadmap.html#simpleconsumer-vs-balancedconsumer).

+If you have a busy topic and you're not getting the throughput you had hoped, consider disabling HTTPS for your HTTP Event Collector tier to see if that speeds up ingest rates. (see [`use_https`](https://github.com/sghaskell/kafka-splunk-consumer/blob/master/kafka_consumer.yml#L42))

 ### Bugs & Feature Requests
 Please feel free to file bugs or feature requests if something isn't behaving or there's a shortcoming feature-wise.